iksnae/rise-and-code/README.md

 - Teach computational thinking through unplugged activities
 - Build foundational skills that transfer to any programming language
 - Create a resource that can be freely shared, printed, and distributed

+## Current Status

+The project currently has draft content for all 9 primary chapters, covering a comprehensive introduction to programming concepts without requiring a computer.
+We're actively improving the content and welcome contributions from the community.

+- **Completed**: Basic structure, chapter outlines, and core content for chapters 1-9
+- **In Progress**: Refining activities, improving explanations, enhancing illustrations
+- **Coming Soon**: Chapter 10 (Appendices) and final polishing

 ## Book Structure